-A total of 70,000 houses were flooded and 10 people died in Aichi Prefecture during flooding in September 2000 [38].
-The damage amounted to 980 billion ven.
+A total of 70,000 houses were flooded and 10 people died in Aichi Prefecture during flooding in September 2000 [11].
+The damage amounted to 980 billion yen.
 This disaster represents a typical city disaster.
-The municipality of Nagoya City in Aichi Prefecture has developed an evacuation procedure, but during the flood event the rainfall intensity was twice the assumed rate of 50 mm/h.
+The municipality of Nagoya City in Aichi Prefecture has developed an evacuation procedure, but during the flood event the rainfall intensity was twice the assumed rate of 50 mm/hr.
 Accordingly, there was insufficient time to evacuate residents because of the rapid increase in water level within the river.
 A highway was flooded and the river overflowed into a subway station.
 A small river within the urban region overflowed because of the heavy rain.
-The Shin River (Figs 4.1 and 4.40-4.43), which collapsed during the heavy rainfall, is a small river that flows through Nagoya City.
+The Shinkawa (Figure 1), which collapsed during the heavy rainfall, is a small river that flows through Nagoya City.
 The city had been purchasing riverside land to improve the levees.
-A reservoir with a capacity of 100,000 m3 is located under a road of about 100 m in width; the reservoir passes underground through the center of Nagoya City in the east and west directions.
-This reservoir performs the role of preventing rainwater from flowing into the river; the water is pumped into the river once the water level has subsided [39-41].
+A reservoir with a capacity of 100.000 m3 is located under a road of about 100 m in width; the reservoir passes underground through the center of Nagoya City in the east and west directions.
+This reservoir performs the role of preventing rainwater from flowing into the river; the water is pumped into the river once the water level has subsided.
+However, the reservoir was cut off at the time of this disaster and did not function.
+It is an important to undertake measures such as the maintenance of levees, drainage works, and reservoirs; however, there is a limit to such maintenance work due to budget constraints.
+Therefore, it is an important to evacuate residents with reference to a hazard map in the case of heavy rain that exceeds assumed rainfall intensities.